Embracing Self-Care: A Journey for Lymphoedema Management

 Self-care doesn't end with a week of activities.
 Integrating these self-care practices into your daily life will significantly improve your overall well-being.
 Remember, we are here for you in this journey.
 Resources like the L-W-O Community can provide ongoing support and guidance.

-Consider joining our friendly support group: https://www.facebook.com/groups/LWOSupportGroup Embrace these self-care practices not just during this week but as part of your daily routine.
+Consider joining our friendly support group: https://www.facebook.com/groups/LWOSupportGroup.
+Embrace these self-care practices not just during this week but as part of your daily routine.
 Each small effort contributes to a healthier and happier life.
 As we celebrate Self-Care Week, remember the significance of compassion, empowerment, and education.
 Take this opportunity to treat yourself with kindness and to move forward in your journey with strength and resilience.

-From Mary and Gaynor, a gentle call
+From Mary and Gaynor, a gentle call:

 Follow our journey, one and all.